Generic selectors

 I’m concerned about safety features.
 What should I look for?

-All the reviewed kettles include essential safety features such as automatic shut-off and boil-dry protection.
+All the reviewed Traditional Retro Electric kettles include essential safety features such as automatic shut-off and boil-dry protection.
 Some models, like the De’Longhi KBOV3001.BG, offer additional safety features like thermal cut-off and auto shut-off when lifted from the base.

-Are any of these kettles particularly easy to clean?
+Are any of these Traditional Retro Electric kettles particularly easy to clean?

 Kettles with concealed heating elements, such as the Haden Highclere, Tower Cavaletto, Morphy Richards Venture, De’Longhi KBOV3001.BG, Cuisinart CTK17PU, Daewoo SDA1576 Kensington, Russell Hobbs Emma Bridgewater, Daewoo SDA2480GE Sienna, and Smeg KLF03CRUK, are generally easier to clean as the heating element is not directly exposed to water and mineral buildup.
 Removable lids also simplify the cleaning process.

 I’m on a budget.
-Which of these kettles offers good value?
+Which of these Vintage Electric kettles offers good value?

 The Tower T10044RGG Cavaletto and the Daewoo SDA2480GE Sienna are often praised in reviews for offering good value for their price.